 After you’ve secured some financing and developed your business plan, you’ll need to focus more intently on the details relating to your business.
 One of the key pieces to setting up your home-based business legally is determining what licenses or permits you may need.

-One of the best online resources for researching licenses and permits you’d need in Malaysia is the BLESS portal.
+One of the best online resources for researching licenses and permits you’d need in Singapore is EnterpriseOne.

 Set yourself up for success by taking these early steps to create your ideal home office.
 By dedicating thought and consideration to your workspace, you’re already well on your way to being productive.